However, as the years go by, making your money grow in the bank seems almost impossible because of the decreasing interest rate.

 Maybank Philippines ADDvantage 5 Year Time Deposit Account

 Maybank offers 2% with a minimum placement of P50,000.
 Maybank guarantees fixed-rate, tax-free, and exempt from withholding tax (for individuals) your interest earnings are kept virtually intact (Terms and Conditions do apply).

 RCBC Peso Time Deposit Account

 RCBC Peso Time Deposit accounts give their customers options in terms of placements.
 And just like most banks, the highest interest, of course, is available for the longest placement which is 5 years.

 The interest in their long-term deposit product also varies depending on the amount of the deposit, the highest available interest is 2.25% – 2.5% which can be availed if you deposit P100,000 or more (as of the time of update October 24, 2023).

 PSBank Prime Peso Time Deposit

-Aside from the above-mentioned banks, there are other banks that offer a 5-year placement, however, their interest rates are not mentioned on their websites.
+Aside from the above-mentioned banks, there are other banks that offer a 5-year placement, however, their interest rates are not mentioned/not available or not updated on their websites.
 If you want to know more about those other banks, please see their respective links below: